-If employees don't need to enter and work in permit spaces, employers must take effective measures to prevent them from entering these spaces.
+If employees don't need to enter and work in permit spaces, employers must take adequate measures to prevent them from entering these spaces.
 An employer is required to block or securely seal off the confined space so employees cannot enter the area.
 If employees are expected to enter permit spaces, the employer must develop a written permit space program and make it available to employees or their representatives.

 OSHA’s definition of a confined space is a space that:

 Confined spaces are deceiving.
 A confined space often appears to be harmless; no danger signs are apparent and the space may have been entered on prior occasions without incident.
-However, a worker cannot assume conditions have not changed and the space is safe for entry each time.
+However, a worker cannot assume conditions have not changed and the area is safe for entry each time.
 Some materials may pose an immediate threat to the life and health of the worker entering the space.
-However, the dangerous materials, such as hydrogen fluoride gas, may cause a sudden or fatal collapse 12-72 hours after exposure.
+However, dangerous materials, such as hydrogen fluoride gas, may cause a sudden or fatal employee collapse 12-72 hours after exposure.
 The victim "feels normal" after recovery from transient effects until collapse.
 Such materials in hazardous quantities are considered to be "immediately" dangerous to life or health.

 Below is a list of potential hazards to be aware of when working in a confined space: